Winter in Korea | 27 Incredible Places to Visit in Korea during Winter [UPDATED 2023]

 Best Winter Festivals in South Korea

 There’s no doubt Korea loves its festivals and during winter, there’s a huge variety to choose from.
 Attending one of these outdoor events is undoubtedly one of the most popular things to do during winter in Korea, for residents and travellers alike.

-Hwacheon is the first place to freeze over in Korea during winter each year, with Hwacheon stream becoming a thick sheet of ice perfect for fishing, skating, hockey, bobsledding and much more.
+Each year, Hwacheon is the first place to freeze over in Korea in winter, with Hwacheon Stream becoming a thick sheet of ice perfect for fishing, skating, hockey, bobsledding and much more.
 If you’re brave enough, you can even try bare-handed fishing.

 The prime catch at the Hwacheon Ice Festival is the Sancheoneo fish.
 Full of vitamins, amino and fatty acids, it only survives in super clean, super cold water.

 HWACHEON ICE FISHING FESTIVAL | This Festival is very popular and day tours DO sell out in advance, since the dates are so limited.
 I recommend booking in advance if it’s somewhere you really want to go.
 Here’s a few options.

 - All-inclusive day tour from Seoul to the Hwacheon Ice Fishing Festival (join-in group tour)

 - Hwacheon Ice Fishing Festival + Garden of Morning Calm Lighting Festival